-Dr. Makeda Best (San Francisco, b.
-1975) is the Richard L. Menschel Curator of Photography at the Harvard Art Museums.
+Dr. Makeda Best is the Richard L. Menschel Curator of Photography at the Harvard Art Museums.
 She is currently revising a book on the Civil–War-era photographer Alexander Gardner.
 She is co-editor of Conflict, Identity and Protest in American Art.
 Previously, Dr. Best was the assistant professor in visual studies at the California College of the Arts.
 She has received fellowships and grants from numerous institutions like The Smithsonian American Art Museum, the Phillips Collection, and the Andrew W. Mellon Foundation.

 Max de Esteban: Twenty Red Lights,

 by Max de Esteban

 "Max Esteban’s 20 Red Lights about the 2008 financial crisis is more timely than ever.
 Each page features a different term/concept or “red light” — such as “credit default swap” or “revolver” and a definition of the term opposite a photograph by Esteban.
 The sense of movement inspired by the design and the weaving in and out of text and red elements is effective because it forces you to consider the meaning of these terms and how they infiltrated the financial lives of everyday people."